rolkra/rolkra.github.io/_posts/2022-11-11-explore-making-of.md

 ## Teaching

-I found out that {explore} helps a lot to get people into R. Instead of learning a bunch of functions-names before doing anything useful, you can just start as simple as this:
+I found out that {explore} helps a lot to get people into R. Instead of learning a bunch of function-names before doing anything useful, you can just start as simple as this:

 ```R
 library(explore)